Rosanna Pansino: YouTube career

+Pansino has collaborated with several other YouTubers, including iJustine, the Merrell Twins, Rebecca Zamolo, and MatPat.
+She was among other YouTubers who appeared in MrBeast's 2021 "$1,000,000 Influencer Tournament".
+Pansino has since become critical of MrBeast due to allegations against him related to an unsafe work environment.
+In October 2024, she criticized the Lunchly kits for containing moldy cheese.

-Pansino has been noted for her consistent upload schedule, not having missed a single date since creating her channel.
+She has been noted for her consistent upload schedule, not having missed a single date since creating her channel.
 She stated in an interview with Forbes that "I don't want to miss an upload; I'm just not going to do that to my community, they've shown up for me and been so supportive of me, and in exchange I've been there for them—there's always going to be a video waiting for them on Saturday.
 It's this relationship and bond that I never wanted to break and I'm really proud that I haven't because it has been difficult at times."
 For the upcoming future, she said that she hoped to "be making baking videos until I'm 90 years old."
+In 2021, she said in a Forbes interview "that around 60 hours of work go into a typical cooking video," due to the amount of time needed to experiment, assemble, bake, and film.